Rejseholdet

-Production
+Synopsis

-The series was predominantly filmed at TV-Drama's film studio at TV-byen in Søborg, Denmark, as well as on location.
-Filming also took place in Sweden, Germany, Iceland and other close regional countries.
+The series revolves around an elite mobile police task force that travel around Denmark, assisting each local police force solve serious crimes.
 The format of each episode balances the forensic process and an unfolding backstory that includes the somewhat ambivalent relationships existing between the unit members and their families.
 The series regularly touches on social issues including the insularity of police work, the social and emotional impact of brutal crime, as well as political and press involvement in the justice process.
-In 2002, the series received the Emmy Award for Best Drama Series from the International Academy of Television Arts and Sciences.
-The series also won the Best Drama Award at the annual Danish Television Awards in both 2001 and 2002.
-For his leading role, Mads Mikkelsen received the Best Actor award at the 2002 Danish Television Awards.